What is PharmaCare?

 Yes, if FNHA currently pays MSP premiums on your behalf, this will continue.

-MSP is the provincial insurance program that pays for required medical services.
-These include medically necessary services provided by physicians and midwives.
+MSP is the provincial insurance program that covers the cost of medically-necessary insured hospital and doctor services.
 Some examples of the services covered by MSP are:

 • maternity care provided by a physician or a midwife;